DescriptionBlundstone 531 Classic Pull On Chelsea Boot Kids Black Leather

 Our boots are either composed of leather, suede or canvas and each need specific care in order to keep them clean and scuff free.

-Leather and suede are extremely absorbent and very susceptible to water damage, whilst canvas is easily prone to dirt.
+Leather and suede are absorbent and susceptible to water damage, whilst canvas also attracts dirt.

 Follow our tips below on how to properly care for your Blundstone boots.

 Most of our boots are composed of leather, here’s how to clean them: